 Medical treatment is safer than the street pharmacy

 The most severely dependent need the option of legal, medical access to prescribed drugs rather than having to acquire drugs illegally on the street.
-By offering heroin-assisted treatment (HAT) in addition to the current availability of methadone and buprenorphine (MAT), (and potentially for certain benzodiazepines and amphetamines), we can make sure that the most severely drug dependent can achieve improved health and life chances without being forced to commit crime.
+By offering heroin-assisted treatment (HAT) in addition to the current availability of methadone and buprenorphine (MAT), (and potentially for certain benzodiazepines and amphetamines), we can make sure that the most severe drug dependent can achieve improved health and life chances without being forced to commit a crime.
 Experience from many countries shows that substitution treatment can shrink the street market, as both buyers and user-dealers move into the treatment program, while also saving money and resources across the criminal justice system.
-Evidence shows low threshold access to such services increases our ability to reach the most vulnerable users, and makes it much more likely that they will take advantage of other health and treatment services.
+Evidence shows low threshold access to such services increases our ability to reach the most vulnerable users and makes it much more likely that they will take advantage of other health and treatment services.

 Control, not liberalisation

-Dealing with the reality of drug markets through regulation rather than prohibition means responsible government authorities can take back control from from organised crime.
+Dealing with the reality of drug markets through regulation rather than prohibition means responsible government authorities can take back control from organised crime.
 Issues concerning which products are available, where, when, how and by whom they are sold, and who has access to the market - can all come within the mandate of government rather than left in the hands of gangsters.
-While some substances can be sold in stores with an age limit, in the same way that snuff tobacco and beer is sold today, other substances can be sold in special state controlled outlets/pharmacies with limits on the amount and frequency of purchase (in the same way that some prescription drugs are regulated today), or they could be sold for use in a designated place or special premises (as it is with the current licence requirement or Dutch «coffee shops»), while other substances should only be available for substitution treatment of people with drug addiction.
+While some substances can be sold in stores with an age limit, in the same way, that snuff tobacco and beer is sold today, other substances can be sold in special state-controlled outlets/pharmacies with limits on the amount and frequency of purchase (in the same way that some prescription drugs are regulated today), or they could be sold for use in a designated place or special premises (as it is with the current licence requirement or Dutch «coffee shops»), while other substances should only be available for substitution treatment of people with drug addiction.

 What can you do?